totoptech/subgraph-kovan-staking/README.md

-# subgraph-polygon-staking
+# subgraph-kovan-staking
-Subgraph for the staking contract deployed in Polygon Network
+Subgraph for the staking contract deployed in Kovan Test Network